niehusst/MapTextSynthesizer/README.md

 ##### Compiling samples with CMake:

+To install MapTextSynthesizer in your machine using CMake, open install.sh using a text editor and fill in the necessary environment variables with complete paths to this repository and, if you are using one, to your virtual environment.

+Once you have corrected the environment variables, run `` $ ./install.sh ``.
+The resulting files will be in the new build folder.

-Once you have followed the CMake installation instructions that download the MapTextSynthesizer into your machine, you can easily compile using pkg-config.
+Now that MapTextSynthesizer is installed on your machine, you can easily compile C++ programs that use MapTextSynthesizer with pkg-config:

 (if using virtual env,) `` export PKG_CONFIG_PATH=[install_prefix]/share/pkgconfig ``
 (if using virtual env,) `` export LD_LIBRARY_PATH="[install_prefix]/lib" ``

-``g++ text_syntheziser.cpp `pkg-config --cflags --libs mtsynth`; ./a.out``
+``g++ syntheziser_sample.cpp `pkg-config --cflags --libs mtsynth`; ./a.out``

 ### For More in-depth Information